 Tin Gift Boxes

 Tin gift boxes that usually contain cookies and holiday treats are not recyclable at the curb.
-Find a reuse project, recycle at a scrap metal yard or place in the trash for disposal.
+Find a reuse project, recycle it at a scrap metal yard, or place it in the trash for disposal.

 Each year, 10 million Christmas trees end up in the landfill.
 Your tree does not belong in curbside recycling with your newspapers and bottles, but you can still recycle your tree.
-Many cities offer programs to turn your tree to mulch or wood chips.
+Many cities offer programs to turn your tree into mulch or wood chips.
 Call your city service department or trash hauler for more information or find details for your community.

 Local farms will accept Christmas trees as animal feed.
 For the safety of the animals, all decorations, tinsel, ornaments, and lights must be removed.
 On the east side, contact Kelly’s Working Well Farm, 16495 S. Franklin Street in Chagrin Falls (440/247-7825) for donation details.
 On the west side, drop off trees at Stearns Homestead, 6975 Ridge Road in Parma (place undecorated trees in the front pasture along the fence).